-In December 2013, California employment grew at an annual rate of 1.6%, the same rate as the previous month and the same rate at which employment grew in the nation as a whole.
-California added 235,700 jobs over the year, second only to Texas.
-The largest increases occurred in the accommodation and food services sector, which gained 71,200 jobs, and the administrative and support services and construction sectors which added 36,100 and 28,900 jobs respectively.
-Almost all sectors added jobs; the exceptions were government and finance and insurance, which posted annual decreases (-18,400 and -1,600 respectively).
-In terms of annual percentages, the state’s job growth ranked 17th among the 29 states with statistically significant employment changes in December 2013.
-California’s employment growth fell behind that of neighboring and similar-size states (except New York).
+In February 2014, California employment grew at an annual rate of 2.2%, 0.6 percentage points higher than the rate at which employment grew in the nation as a whole.
+California added 336,600 jobs over the year, the largest over-the-year job increase in the country.
+The biggest gains occurred in the health care and social assistance sector, which added 65,900 jobs, and the accommodation and food services and professional, scientific, and technical services sectors, each of which added 46,500 jobs.
+Almost all sectors added jobs; the exceptions were finance and insurance and manufacturing, which posted annual decreases (-4,900 and -1,900 jobs, respectively).
+In terms of annual percentages, the state’s job growth ranked 8th among the 26 states with statistically significant employment changes in February 2014.

 California’s unemployment rate has been consistently above the national average since 1990.
 The gap between the nation’s and California’s unemployment rate widened significantly during the recession, but over the past year it began to narrow.
-California’s unemployment rate is currently 1.6 percentage points higher than the national rate of 6.7%.
+California’s unemployment rate is currently 1.3 percentage points higher than the national rate of 6.7%.

 In February 2014, unemployment rates ranged from a low of 4.8% in Marin County to a high of 24.2% in Colusa County.
 Three Bay Area counties—Marin, San Mateo, and San Francisco— together with Orange County have unemployment rates below 6%.

 Unemployment remains high in some parts of California—especially in the San Joaquin Valley and the Northern Sacramento Valley, where the unemployment rates average 13.8% and 13.9%, respectively.